MatiasHiltunen/smdp/example.md

 # Parser Refactoring Complete

-The Markdown parser has been successfully refactored from a single JavaScript file into a modern, modular TypeScript codebase.
+The Markdown parser has been successfully refactored from a single JavaScript file into a modern, modular TypeScript codebase.[^1]

+We keep notes.[^2] They remind us that even handmade parsers benefit from fuzzing.

 ## What Changed